Sons of Utah Pioneers — Eagle Rock Chapter

 Current Projects

 Wahoo!
-The Buggy was moved to the Barn at Snake River Homestead Park west of Shelley.
+The Buggy is in the Barn at Snake River Historical Homestead Park west of Shelley.

 Below are photos showing the progress over time.